- Download our Moving to Houston Guide (PDF)

 Summers in Houston can be intense for new arrivals with temperatures frequently reaching highs of 100°F (40°C).
 Houston also suffers through a heavy hurricane season from June to November which can lead to flooding.
 Other than summer, the weather in Houston is quite temperate.
 Winters are pleasantly mild and snowfall is rare.

 What are the best public school districts in Houston?

-Houston has several school districts, each with a number of elementary, middle and high school options.
-While many expats will insist that Katy, Pearland, Cy-Fair, Klein, Spring Branch and Fort Bend are some of the best districts, it’s important to keep in mind that certain schools in reputable districts may have poor performance records, and certain schools in districts with a less than perfect reputation may have exceptional performance records.
-For this reason, it’s highly advised that expats do their research on districts in general, but also to take the time to suss out individual educational institutions.
+Houston has several school districts, each with several elementary, middle and high school options.
+Many locals will insist that only certain districts are acceptable.
+That said, it is essential to keep in mind that certain schools in reputable districts may have poor performance records, and certain schools in districts with a less than perfect reputation may have exceptional performance records.
+For this reason, it’s highly advisable for new arrivals to do their research on districts in general, but also take the time to evaluate individual schools.

 What is the cost of living in Houston?